309 lines

 the creator of a work, or when those that can be found are out of date.
 In many<br>

-cases, it’s impossible even to know whether the rights holder is still alive,<br>
+cases, its impossible even to know whether the rights holder is still alive,<br>

 and works like this are referred to as “orphaned works”.</p>